 Word Joiner.
-U+2060 WORD JOINER behaves like U+00A0 NO-BREAK SPACE in that it indicates the absence of word boundaries; however, the word joiner has no width.
+U+2060 WORD JOINER behaves like U+00A0 NO-BREAK SPACE in that it indicates the absence of line breaks; however, the word joiner has no width.
 The function of the character is to indicate that line breaks are not allowed between the adjoining characters, except next to hard line breaks.
 For example, the word joiner can be inserted after the fourth character in the text "base+delta" to indicate that there should be no line break between the "e" and the "+".
-The word joiner can be used to prevent line breaking with other characters that do not have nonbreaking variants, such as U+2009 THIN SPACE OF U+2015 HORIZONTAL BAR, by bracketing the character.
+The word joiner can be used to prevent line breaking with other characters that do not have nonbreaking variants, such as U+2009 THIN SPACE or U+2015 HORIZON-TAL BAR, by bracketing the character.

 The word joiner must not be confused with the zero width joiner or the combining grapheme joiner, which have very different functions.
 In particular, inserting a word joiner between two characters has no effect on their ligating and cursive joining behavior.
-The word joiner should be ignored in contexts other than word or line breaking.
+The word joiner should be ignored in contexts other than line breaking.
+Note in particular that the word joiner is ignored for word segmentation.
+(See Unicode Standard Annex #29, "Unicode Text Segmentation.")

 Zero Width No-Break Space.
 In addition to its primary meaning of byte order mark (see "Byte Order Mark" in Section 23.8, Specials), the code point U+FEFF possesses the semantics of ZERO WIDTH NO-BREAK SPACE, which matches that of word joiner.
-Until Unicode 3.2, U+FEFF was the only code point with word joining semantics, but because it is more commonly used as byte order mark, the use of U+2060 word Joiner to indicate word joining is strongly preferred for any new text.
+Until Unicode 3.2, U+FEFF was the only code point with word joining semantics, but because it is more commonly used as byte order mark, the use of U+2060 word JOINER to indicate word joining is strongly preferred for any new text.
 Implementations should continue to support the word joining semantics of U+FEFF for backward compatibility.